-To access the Parent Portal go to: https://parents.pakuranga.school.nz/ and enter your login details, emailed to you by the college.
+Access the Parent Portal (you might want to bookmark this URL) and enter your login details, emailed to you by the college.
 Your password is case sensitive, please enter it exactly as stated.
 You will be prompted to set your own password once you are logged in.

-Once you have logged in, you will be presented with a menu of options across the top of the page:
+Once you have logged in, you will be presented with a menu of options, where you will be able to: